 Clinical development is expensive, difficult to design and implement, takes many years to complete and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process and vonapanitase is subject to the risks of failure inherent in drug and biological development, including failure to demonstrate efficacy in a pivotal clinical trial or in the patient population we intend to enroll, the occurrence of severe or medically or commercially unacceptable adverse events, failure to comply with protocols or applicable regulatory requirements and determination by the FDA or any comparable foreign regulatory authority that a drug and biological product is not approvable.
-Trends and results observed in earlier stage clinical trials, particularly trends and results observed through non-prespecified analysis of the data, may not be replicated in later stage clinical trials.
-For example, as is common with Phase 2 trials, we explored a number of endpoints.
-We also analyzed the data from our Phase 2 clinical trial of vonapanitase in a number of ways, some of which were not prespecified.
-Product candidates such as vonapanitase in Phase 3 clinical trials may fail to demonstrate sufficient efficacy despite having progressed through initial clinical trials, even if certain non-prespecified analyses of primary or secondary endpoints in those early trials showed trends toward efficacy, or, in some analyses, statistical significance.
-Companies frequently suffer significant setbacks in late-stage clinical trials due to lack of efficacy, manufacturing or formulation changes or adverse safety profiles, even after earlier clinical trials have shown promising results.
-During the course of our clinical development, we modified our vonapanitase finished product formulation for our Phase 3 trials and commercial launch in order to facilitate ease of administration and fill and finish of vials at our 30 microgram dose.
-Our formulation changes could adversely affect results in our clinical trials, requiring us
+Results observed in earlier clinical trials may not be replicated in current or future clinical trials.
+For example, our first Phase 3 clinical trial of vonapanitase failed to meet its primary endpoint of primary unassisted patency, despite encouraging results from our Phase 2 trial.
+In addition, as is common with clinical trials, we explored a number of endpoints in our Phase 2 clinical trial of vonapanitase.
+We also analyzed the data from our Phase 2 and Phase 3 clinical trials of vonapanitase in a number of ways.
+Product candidates such as vonapanitase in Phase 3 clinical trials may fail to demonstrate sufficient efficacy despite having progressed through earlier clinical trials, even if certain analyses of primary, secondary or tertiary endpoints in those early trials showed statistical significance.
+Companies may suffer significant setbacks in latestage clinical trials due to lack of efficacy, site or investigator issues, manufacturing or formulation changes or adverse safety profiles, even after earlier clinical trials have shown promising results.
+During the course of our clinical development, we modified our vonapanitase drug product formulation for our Phase 3 trials and commercial launch in order to facilitate ease of administration and fill and finish of vials at our 30 microgram dose.
+Our formulation changes could adversely affect results in our clinical trials, requiring us to make further formulation changes.
+In addition, following our review of the data from our first Phase 3 clinical trial of vonapanitase and discussions with the FDA, we amended the protocol for our second Phase 3 trial to include co-primary endpoints of secondary patency and fistula use for hemodialysis, each of which was studied in earlier clinical trials.
+Our reordering of the endpoints could adversely affect the success of the second Phase 3 trial.
+Additional changes or interactions with the FDA could also cause us to delay or repeat clinical trials, or could cause FDA to request additional studies or data, and we could incur unexpected costs that would have an adverse effect on our business, operating results, financial condition and prospects.

 The design of a clinical trial can determine whether its results will support approval of a product, and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced or completed.
-We have limited experience in designing clinical trials and may be unable to design and execute a clinical trial to support marketing approval.
+We have limited experience in designing clinical trials and we may be unable to design and execute a clinical trial to support marketing approval.
 In addition, preclinical and clinical data are often susceptible to varying interpretations and analyses.
 Many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval for the product candidates.
 Even if we believe that the results of clinical trials for our product candidates warrant marketing approval, the FDA or comparable foreign regulatory authorities may disagree and may not grant marketing approval of vonapanitase or any additional product candidates.